 Michelle is a boomer with a youthful outlook seasoned with a dash of wisdom.

-Michelle works full-time in financial services and has a passion for learning new things.
+Michelle works full-time in financial services and is passionate about learning new things.

 Visit Michelle’s blog for tips on environmentally-friendly living, decluttering and living your best life.